Kent State shootings: National Guard advance

 After repeatedly failing to disperse the crowd, a group of 96 National Guard troops from A Company and Company C, 145th Infantry, and Troop G, 107th Armored Cavalry, were ordered to advance.
 The guardsmen had their weapons "locked and loaded" (according to standard Ohio National Guard rules) and affixed with bayonets.
-Most carried M1 Garand rifles, with some also carrying .45 handguns, a few carrying shotguns with 7% birdshot and 00 buckshot munitions, and one officer carrying a 22 Beretta handgun.
-Before advancing, Company C was instructed to only fire into the air and only a single guardsman fire.
+Most carried M1 Garand rifles, with some also carrying .45 handguns, a few carrying shotguns with No. 7 birdshot and 00 buckshot munitions, and one officer carrying a 22 Beretta handgun.
+Before advancing, Company C was instructed to fire only into the air and for only a single guardsman to fire.
 It is unknown whether the other two National Guard groups received any instructions about firing.

 As the advancing guardsmen approached the crowd, tear gas was again fired at the crowd, making the protesters retreat.
 At this point, some protesters threw stones at the Guard to no significant effect.
 Some students may have brought rocks to the protest anticipating a confrontation.

 The students retreated up and over Blanket Hill, heading out of the Commons area.
 Once over the hill, the students, in a loose group, moved northeast along the front of Taylor Hall, with some continuing toward a parking lot in front of Prentice Hall (slightly northeast of and perpendicular to Taylor Hall).
 The guardsmen pursued the protesters over the hill, but rather than veering left as the protesters had, they continued straight, heading toward an athletic practice field enclosed by a chain link fence.
 Here they remained for about 10 minutes, unsure of how to get out of the area short of retracing their path: they had boxed themselves into a fenced-in corner.
 During this time, the bulk of the students assembled to the left and front of the guardsmen, approximately 150 to 225 ft away, on the veranda of Taylor Hall.
 Others were scattered between Taylor Hall and the Prentice Hall parking lot, while still others were standing in the parking lot, or dispersing through the lot as they had been previously ordered.
 While on the practice field, the guardsmen generally faced the parking lot, about 100 yd away.
 At one point, the guardsmen formed a loose huddle and appeared to be talking to one another.
 They had cleared the protesters from the Commons area, and many students had left.